 When using a spray varnish if you work in several layers, you can judge the sheen and increase the gloss level the more coats you apply.
 A sprayed coat of varnish will dry within 10 minutes and subsequent coats can then be applied, always allow the previous coat to dry first.

 The more coats that are applied the richer and deeper the colours will be.

 How to apply a varnish with a brush

 Warm the canvas next to the radiator to make sure there is no water in the canvas to prevent blooming.

 1. Get a clean, wide brush – I usually use a 2 inch flat nylon brush, you can use a ‘varnish’ brush but it is not essential.
 I wouldn’t recommend a decorators brush as it will show too many brush marks, you want a brush that is smooth to the touch so you can just glide it over the surface.

 2. Pour out some varnish into a shallow dish.
 It is easier to control the amount of varnish on your brush this way.

-4. You need to work quick but gently – Apply in long even strokes to cover the surface top to bottom while moving from one side to the other.
+4. You need to work quickly but gently – Apply in long even strokes to cover the surface top to bottom while moving from one side to the other.

 5. Work side to side, left to right, slightly overlapping each stroke – you are aiming to have no visible brush-marks

 6. Once you leave an area, do not go back over areas that you have done.
-If you do, you risk dragging partially dry resin into wet, which will dry cloudy over dark colors.
+If you do, you risk dragging partially dry resin into wet, which will dry cloudy over dark colours.
 If you missed any areas, allow to dry completely and re-varnish.
-3 thin coats is better than 1 thick one.
+3 thin coats are better than 1 thick one.